JunoLab/Weave.jl/doc/src/usage.md

 ## Document syntax

 Weave uses noweb, markdown or script syntax for defining the code chunks and documentation chunks.
+You can also weave Jupyter notebooks.
 The format is detected based on the file extension, but you can also set it manually using the `informat` parameter.

 The rules for autodetection are:

 ```
 ext == ".jl" && return "script"
 ext == ".jmd" && return "markdown"
+ext == ".ipynb" && return "notebook"
 return "noweb"
 ```

 ## Noweb